 “Single mode vs multimode fiber cost” is a hot topic in some forums.
 Numbers of people have expressed their own opinions.
 Their views mainly focus on the optical transceiver cost, system cost and installation cost.

 Compared to single-mode transceivers, the price of multimode transceivers is nearly two or three times lower.
-The following table takes FS.COM Cisco compatible single-mode transceivers and multimode transceivers as an example.
+The following table takes FS compatible Cisco single-mode transceivers and multimode transceivers as an example.

 |Speed||Transceiver||Transceiver Description||Price||Price Difference|

 |1G||Single mode SFP||FS Compatible GLC-LH-SMD 1000BASE-LX/LH SFP 1310nm 10km DOM Transceiver||US$ 10.00||US$ 1.00|